tshepang/blog/content/recent-movies-2008-06-26.md

 There's good acting from the two leads of *Vacancy*, a well-made horror movie about sickos murdering motel visitors on camera.

-A revisit of *Robots* didn't do much to diminish the genious creativity behind it.
+A revisit of *Robots* didn't do much to diminish the genius creativity behind it.

   [Final Fantasy VII]: @/final-fantasy-vii-advent-children-2005.md